apostrophecms/uploadfs/README.md

 You should record these properties in your own database if you need access to them later.

 **When cropping, the uncropped size of the original image is not returned by uploadfs.
 It is assumed that if you are cropping you already know what the original dimensions were.**

+The same information is available via `identifyLocalImage` if you want to examine a local file before handing it off to `copyImageIn`.

 ## Removing Files